As per my last post on “dictionary standards,” here’s an actual editor’s thoughts on dictionary pronunciation guidelines:

 I can see why you might want to pronounce “cache” as if it were “cash,” because to do otherwise might cause confusion*.
 But to lump situations that involve genuine intelligibility with phonetic minutiae is to betray a deep misunderstanding about the English language.
 That’s why it’s so important to define the purpose of dictionary pronunciations and similar guides; in the wrong hands, these can be treated as strict and inflexible rules rather than mere descriptions.

 *By the way, I can think of at least one example in which prescriptivist pronunciation guidelines cause confusion instead of clarity.
 That would be the oft-repeated bugaboo that “forte” should be pronounce “fort.”
-I’m a proponent of “forte” with two syllables, because no matter how much this may disgrace and defile the original French loan word, I find that pronouncing “forte” with one syllable causes confusion.
+I’m a proponent of “forte” with two syllables, because no matter how much this may defile the original French loan word, I find that pronouncing “forte” with one syllable causes confusion.